Eoin-Lernihan/graph-theory/README.md

 ## description
-    A search tool that uses reads in a txt file using regular expression with re or imports The tool curently has(hhh(or 3 of any)) are used to show case how thry are typed in to use) 1.hhh. (finds any instance of hhh)
+    A search tool that uses reads in a txt file using regular expression with re or imports The tool curently has(hhh(or 3 of any)) are used to show case how they are typed in to use 1.hhh. (finds any instance of hhh)
         2.^hhh (finds any intance of hhh at the start of the string) 3.hhh$ (finds any intance of hhh at the end of the string)